-Projected expenditures were based on procurement of a COTS system informed by vendor estimates as well as staffing that would be needed to support the project.
+Projected expenditures were initially based on procurement of a COTS system informed by vendor estimates as well as staffing that would be needed to support the project.
+The technology strategy was later adjusted to pursue a low-code/no-code solution to align with WA State and ESD technology strategic plans.
 The OCIO technology budget is subject to gated funding and will be closely monitored by OCIO, OFM, and the Executive Steering Committee.

 All costs associated with the Project are "project" costs until the project implementation and will be tracked and monitored as part of the project.
 The program's technical spending, as listed in the OCIO technology budget and will be reviewed during the monthly Executive Steering Committee meetings.
 The IT Project manager will meet monthly with the division's budget manager to review project expenditures against the established budget and to evaluate budget status.
-Non-technical and in-kind project expenditures will be tracked separately since those expenditures are not part of the gated funding technical budget.